btzr-io/jelly-beats/README.md

  > **Only for Linux**
  >
  > You may also require make tools.
 For example, on Debian you can install [Build-essentials](https://packages.debian.org/stretch/build-essential) package.

-## The lbry protocol

-[LBRY](https://github.com/lbryio/lbry) is an open-source protocol providing distribution, discovery, and purchase of digital content via a decentralized network.
-We use this protocol to discover and stream music and other audio files such as podcasts.

 ## How to run